ghorwin/JacobianMatrixViewer/README.md

 #### Windows

 On Windows, simply run `build_VC_x64_with_pause.bat` (or `build_VC_x64.bat`, but the first will keep the console window open with potential error messages).
-Once the executable is built and copied to `bin/release_x64` go to this directory and run `deplay.bat`.
-This will pull and copy used DLLs into directory so that you can run the software from that directory.
+Once the executable is built and copied to `bin/release_x64` go to this directory and run `deploy.bat`.
+This will pull and copy used DLLs into the directory so that you can run the software from that directory.

 You may need to edit `build_VC_x64_with_pause.bat` and/or `deploy.bat` to specify correct paths to the VC build environment and Qt installation.